 Participants with a more severe Internet and smartphone addiction were also found to have problems with depression and anxiety, as well as sleeplessness and impulsive behavior.

 The addicted teens underwent MRS both before and after CBT, while the control group was only examined using MRS once.
-The researchers were interested in measuring levels of gamma aminobutyric acid (GABA) and glutamate-glutamine (Glx) in the brain.
+The researchers were interested in measuring levels of gamma aminobutyric acid (GABA) and

 GABA is an inhibitory neurotransmitter that interacts with neural synapses, slowing down signaling between brain cells.
 GABA balances out the effect of Glx, which is an excitatory neurotransmitter that speeds up electric signaling in the brain.